What Are The Pros and Cons of Setting Up a Maquiladora?

 This is but one of the enticements for US companies to start manufacturing in Mexico with their own maquiladora program.
 Others include:

-- Location – Compared to Asian manufacturing options, Mexico’s strategic proximity to the U.S. dramatically reduces the costs of transportation, especially as global oil prices continue to increase.
+- Location – Mexico’s strategic proximity to the U.S. dramatically reduces the costs of transportation, especially as global oil prices continue to increase, which makes it a comparative advantage to that of Asia’s manufacturing options.
 The closeness to the northern border and heavy infrastructure investments make for quicker turnaround times and heightened visibility and control over the supply chain.
-Rest assured, the overhead and transportation cost reduction you can expect is not an insignificant figure.
+Rest assured, the production cost reductions are crucial assets to achieving cost-effective solutions for any manufacturing company.